What is Accrued Income?

 Accrued income can be the earning generated from an investment but yet to receive.

 For example, XYZ company invested in $500,000 in bonds on 1 march in a 4% $500,000 bond that pays interest $10,000 on 30th September and 31st March each.
-Now, XYZ invested the amount on 1st March but as it was the first month so the company didn’t receive an interest income of $1,667(i.e., $10,000/6) on a 31st March in the same year.
-So till 30th September the amount of $ 1,667.00 is the accrued earnings for the company as the company knows that interest for the month of March has been generated but it will receive on 30th September.
+Now, XYZ invested the amount on 1st March, but as it was the first month, so the company didn’t receive an interest income of $1,667(i.e., $10,000/6) on a 31st March in the same year.
+So till 30th September, the amount of $ 1,667.00 is the accrued earnings for the company as the company knows that interest for March has been generated, but it will receive on 30th September.

 #2 – Rent Income

 Rent income can be considered as accrued income when the payment policies are different.

-For example, a real estate company gives the building on rent and decided to take the rent from a renter on a quarterly basis, not on a monthly basis.
-Then rent income will be treated as the accrued earnings as the rent of two months has been generated but the company will receive that rent at the end of the 3rd month of the same quarter.
+For example, a real estate company gives a building on rent and decides to take the rent from a renter quarterly, not monthly.
+Here, the treatment of rental income will be as accrued earnings.
+It is so since rent of two months has been generated, but the company will receive that rent at the end of the 3rd month of the same quarter.

 #3 – Income from services

-Suppose a service provider company provided their services to the customer and customer promise to pay after some time then the payment regarding those services will be treated as accrued income.
+Suppose a service provider company provided its services to the customer and customer promise to pay after some time.
+The payment regarding those services will be treated as accrued income.